 Providing youth with opportunities to learn and cultivate skills is a key factor in lifting people out of poverty.
 Planet Aid funds school-centered initiatives, as well as educational institutions for young adults who can learn valuable skills and then invest their expertise and knowledge back into their own communities.

 In many developing countries, a gender imbalance persists in school enrollment and completion.
 Research shows that educated women are less likely to marry early, more likely to have healthy babies, and are more likely to send their own children to school.

-Nikhalamo - Girl Stays in School (GSS) is a Planet Aid-supported initiative implemented in Mozambique by ADPP Mozambique and sponsored by USAID.
-GSS aims to reduce obstacles that prevent girls from transitioning from upper primary school (6th and 7th grade) to secondary school.
+Nikhalamo—Girl Stays in School Project is a Planet Aid-supported initiative implemented in Mozambique by ADPP Mozambique and sponsored by USAID.
+Nikhalamo aims to reduce obstacles that prevent girls from transitioning from upper primary school (sixth and seventh grade) to secondary school.

 When implementing development projects, it's crucial that local voices and perspectives are part of the process.
 Including expertise from members of the community itself is a critical part of any development initiative's success.

 Frontline Institute is a network of schools that trains local people to work on the frontline of development and fight against poverty, hunger, illiteracy and disease.
 Trainees are placed in teams and given the skills and conceptual thinking to lead projects and mobilize their communities.
 The teams work on development projects, agricultural production, and community campaigns.

 The program requires six months of classroom and practical experience.
 After successfully completing the program, the large majority of the students are employed by Humana People to People to implement what they have learned about global development.
 Planet Aid funds the Frontline Institute in Zimbabwe.